Month 12, Day 2, Wednesday 6:30 p.m.

 Lynwood steepled his fingers together in his lap.
 “It’s natural that we bicker and snap at each other.
 If one organization falls, another will rise to take its place, and who is to say the new order will be better than the old?
 Balance is important.
 Or, at least, the right kind of instability.”
-Lynwood was hinting that if the Nightmare Pack helped the Stags take out the Morrows, his gang might not actually benefit in the end.
-Perhaps there was some fear that the Stags would grow greedy and turn on them next.
+Was Lynwood hinting that if the Nightmare Pack helped the Stags take out the Morrows, his gang might not actually benefit in the end?
+Perhaps there was some fear that the Stags would grow greedy and turn on them next, Oliver mused.

 “That’s where you’re wrong.
-Balance is important, I agree, but instability is only preferable if you believed that order would not bring prosperity to you and yours.
+Balance is important, I agree, but instability is only preferable if you believe that order would not bring prosperity to you and yours.
 By all accounts, you are a reasonable man, Lynwood.
-I’m a reasonable man, too, when not pushed to extremes.
+I’m a reasonable man too, when not pushed to extremes.
 War is costly.
-I wouldn’t choose it, if I had other practical options.”
+I wouldn’t choose it if I had other, more practical, options.”

 Oliver was telling the truth.
 The Morrows had attacked him and killed two of his people.
 It wasn’t possible to back down now.
 They would crush him if he showed weakness.
-Even if they decided, by some miracle, to let him keep operating, and stopped harassing his people and eroding their trust in him, the Verdant Stag operation as a whole would still not be sustainable.
+Even if by some miracle, they decided to stop harassing his people and let him keep operating, the Verdant Stag operation as a whole would still not be sustainable.

-Oliver added, “In the interest of allowing as little instability as possible, I would suggest our two people agree to a nonaggression treaty, to be renegotiated in five years time.”
-This would give both of them time to consolidate their hold on what they gained from defeating their common enemy without worry that either side would grow greedy and attempt to take more than their fair share.
+Oliver added, “In the interest of allowing as little instability as possible, I would suggest our two organizations agree to a nonaggression treaty, to be renegotiated in five years’ time.”
+This would give both of them time to consolidate their hold on what they gained from defeating their common enemy, without worry that either side would grow greedy and attempt to take more than their fair share.

 “You’d be mistaken to think the Verdant Stag cannot protect itself.
 Surely you’ve heard of the consequences of the Morrows’ last attack on us?”

-“I have my doubts that the Verdant Stag could take out the Morrows as easily as you insinuate, without outside help.
+“I have my doubts that the Verdant Stag could take out the Morrows as easily as you insinuate, at least without outside help.
 If not us, then perhaps the one who came to your aid recently.
 I hear she is called the Raven Queen.
 If we were to agree to this alliance, would she be included in this nonaggression treaty?”
-Lynwood was fishing, obviously, hoping to learn Oliver’s connection to the mysterious Siobhan.
+Lynwood was obviously fishing, hoping to learn Oliver’s connection to the mysterious rogue sorcerer.

 “The rumors may be exaggerated, but it is clear she is both bold and powerful,” Lynwood said, seeming more interested in the Raven Queen than he had been throughout the entire previous conversation.
 “Would she be adding her efforts to our own against the Morrows?”

 “Perhaps, though I doubt she would take a front-line position.
-Her aid a few nights ago was impromptu.
-She is quite busy, and doesn’t take requests unless she finds them sufficiently valuable or…interesting.”
+Her support against the warehouse attack was impromptu.
+She is quite busy and doesn’t take requests unless she finds them sufficiently valuable or…interesting.”
 He was playing into Siobhan’s reputation a bit, knowing that the less he said clearly, the more Lynwood would speculate, with his conclusions undoubtedly being more outlandish than the truth.

 Oliver considered that Siobhan, a poor, self-educated young girl, was disguised as a young man with a completely different appearance and background, and secretly attending the University.
-All the rumors about her prowess were fabrications blown magnitudes out of proportion to reality.
 He had to amend his previous thought.
-The truth was quite outlandish, indeed.
+The truth was quite outlandish indeed.
 It was simply outlandish in a completely different direction than Lynwood would assume.